RidhwaanDev/Basar/README.md

-# ArabicOCR
+# ArabicOCR - بصر

-Convert an Arabic pdf to a clickable PDF
+Extract text from scanned Arabic PDF.

 # Steps to test on macOS/OSX